mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 ---

 ## Device Server
 Device management server is maintained by the device provider for the lifecycle management of the biometric devices.
-MOSIP exposes three different APIs with a management server.
+MOSIP exposes only the get certificate API with the management server.
-* Certificates API
-* Block device API
-	* Un-block device API (If a device is already in deny list, provider can use this API to remove from the deny list)

 ### Certificates
 The MOSIP server would provide the following retrieve encryption certificate API which is white-listed to the management servers of the device provider or their partners.